 4. Wise Business Multi-Currency Account

-- Pay invoices to your overseas staff members in more than 70 countries.
+- Pay invoices to your overseas staff members.
 Use the real exchange rate and pay a low and transparent fee.
 You can also convert currencies up to 50 times a day, or set up automatic conversions to save time and money.

 - Create payment links to request money easily.
 You can share your payment link with anyone who owes you money, and they can pay you.
 You can also track and manage your payments in one place.